FAForever/NomadMissions/README.md

 7.Host a coop game through FAF on any map.
 If everything was done correctly, you _should_ get two errors when hosting the game saying that a file could not be patched.
 The nomads should appear as a faction choice in the lobby.

 8.Switch maps to a map from the Nomads campaign, and enjoy!

+9.It is important to note that you need to disable these changes if you want to play without nomads later!
+To do this, simply uncheck the read only option from your ```init_coop.lua``` or delete it and it will be patched next time you run coop.